Skip to main content

 The bottom line

-If you're hunting redemption value with Venture miles rather than presale access, browse the current Capital One Entertainment listings — we aggregate every live auction and Buy-It-Now package across 18 loyalty programs, so you can compare without bouncing between nine different platforms.
+If you're hunting redemption value with Venture miles rather than presale access, you can see what's live right now on Capital One Entertainment or browse the full Capital One program page.
+On PointAuctions.com we aggregate every live auction and Buy-It-Now package across all the major points and miles programs that run experience auctions, so you can compare in one place instead of bouncing between platforms.
+To see what past lots actually cleared at, check the closed-auction archive.